Cross Entropy versus Label Smoothing: A Neural Collapse Perspective: Introduction

 {\bf Our Contributions}

-We first conduct a comprehensive empirical comparison of cross-entropy loss and label smoothing loss during the training process.
+Our study begins with a comprehensive empirical comparison between cross-entropy loss with one-hot labels (hereafter referred to as cross-entropy loss for simplicity) and label smoothing throughout the training process.
 Specifically, we carefully study how the last layer features and linear classifiers evolve during training.
-We show:\looseness=-1 \begin{itemize} \item [1.]
-Compared with CE loss, models trained under LS loss exhibit accelerated convergence in terms of training error, testing error, and neural collapse metrics.
+Our findings are as follows: \looseness=-1 \begin{itemize} \item [1.]
+Compared with cross-entropy loss, models trained with label smoothing exhibit accelerated convergence in terms of training error and neural collapse metrics.
 Furthermore, they converge to a more pronounced level of NC1 and NC2. \looseness = -1

 \item [2.]
-Along with accelerated convergence, label smoothing loss maintains a distinct balance between NC1 and NC2.
-Notably, as compared with CE loss, LS loss results in a more pronounced level of NC2 when reaching a comparable level of NC1.
-We argue that this phenomenon originates from the implicit inductive bias introduced by label smoothing (LS), which equalizes the logits of all non-target classes, and thus promotes the emergence of a simplex ETF structure in both the learned features and the classifier vectors.
-We posit that the emphasis on NC2 in LS, promoting maximal separable features between classes, enhances the model's generalization performance.
-Conversely, we argue an excessive focus on NC1 causes the features to overly specialize in the training data, hindering the model's ability to generalize effectively. \looseness=-1
+Along with accelerated convergence, label smoothing maintains a distinct balance between NC1 and NC2.
+Notably, as compared with cross-entropy loss, label smoothing results in a more pronounced level of NC2 when reaching a comparable level of NC1.
+We argue that this phenomenon originates from the implicit inductive bias introduced by label smoothing, which equalizes the logits of all non-target classes and thus promotes the emergence of a simplex ETF structure in both the learned features and classification weight.
+We posit that the emphasis on NC2 in label smoothing, which promotes maximally separable features between classes, enhances the model's generalization performance.
+Conversely, an excessive level of NC1 may cause the features to overly specialize in the training data, hindering the model’s ability to generalize effectively. \looseness=-1

 \item [3.]
-Through comprehensive empirical analysis, we demonstrate an excessive level of NC1 can make the model overconfident in its predictions, even when they are incorrect.
-Models trained under LS loss exhibit improved calibration by implicitly regularizing the weights and features during training.
+Models trained with smoothed labels exhibit improved calibration \citep{guo2017calibration} by implicitly regularizing classification weights and features during training.
+However, if temperature scaling \citep{guo2017calibration} is applied as post-processing to counteract the regularization effect, label smoothing can lead to deteriorated model calibration.
+This is because an excessive level of NC1 under label smoothing can cause the model to be overconfident in its predictions, even when they are incorrect, thereby negatively impacting model calibration. \looseness=-1